dossantosBronwyn/first_week/activity.md

 took the day to prepare for a final presentation for the IACD spent half the day with Rvan trying to fix code and design the slides

+Thursday:
+Presented UCT app concept for the student showcase.
+Got to work on my breaking bad App and putting the presentation together.
+Got to go enjoy an evening of football